SvetlAl/STM32_LIN_FDCAN_TOOL/README.md

 ![Work_explanation](Docs/Work_explanation.png)

 **Custom filter function.**
-If gateway and calibrator function are enabled,
+If gateway and calibrator function are enabled, edit "can_override.c" file

 **Hardware requirements.**
 The hardware implementation is based on STM32 + 2 CAN trancievers + USB FS + SPI Memory chip (MX25L323 or similar).